sridiyer/MLOps_classification/README.md

 ![](https://github.com/sridiyer/MLOps_classification/blob/master/img5.png)

 Figure 5.
-Application running as a service under Fargate/ECS
+Application running as a service under Fargate/ECS.
+The task is also shown in the image.